As well as general construction multi-skills, we also run courses specifically for:

 As well as deepening your knowledge of the construction industry, you will develop the expertise and knowledge required to enter the industry at an advanced stage, or to progress to university to prepare for a career in construction management.
-The sector is well paying and there are opportunities to progress from an apprenticeship to self-employed trade specialist, or a project-manager role in a multi-national company.
+The sector is well paid and there are opportunities to progress from an apprenticeship to a self-employed trade specialist, or a project-manager role in a multi-national company.

 Whether your skills and interests would match with being a bricklayer, carpenter, plumber, electrician, site foreman or surveyor, our teachers have years of experience in construction and will share with you the knowledge and expertise you need to succeed.
 What’s more, our students get to work on employer-led projects reflecting the real-life challenges construction companies face daily.

 The wider construction sector—including contracting, materials manufacturing, and associated professional services—employs around 3.1 million people, which equates to roughly 9% of the UK workforce.